Kubernetes managed by CoffeeSprout

 Most teams searching for a "middle ground" with Kubernetes want the same thing: deploy containers, auto-restart on failures, scale when needed.
 Without setting up and maintaining a cluster.

 That middle ground exists.
-In fact, for most applications, it's simply the better approach.
+For most applications, it's the better starting point.

 Option 1: Managed containers (Pods)